shrinik/vps-project/my-blog/content/posts/nginx-certbot.md

 +++
 date = '2025-12-03T18:13:57Z'
 draft = false
-title = "Auto-Renewing Let's Encrypt Certificates for nginx with Certbot Webroot"
+title = "Automate TLS Certificate Renewal for nginx with Certbot"
 +++

 ## Background
-I use a cloud server running nginx to serve my web applications including this blog.
-I use docker compose to run the nginx container on my web server.
-To serve the site securely, I used Certbot to issue a TLS certificate for my domain.
-This post captures the steps and learning.
+I run nginx in a Docker container on a cloud server to serve my web applications.
+Using Certbot, I issued a TLS certificate from Let's Encrypt for my domain.
+Since these certificates expire after 90 days, I set up automatic renewal with Certbot — here's how.

 ## Glossary
 - **nginx** - A high performance web server software.